 - HAWKER AND PEDDLER

-- As used in this ordinance shall be deemed to include any individual, firm, partnership, corporation, unincorporated association and principal or agent thereof.
+- Shall be deemed to include any individual, firm, partnership, corporation, unincorporated association and principal or agent thereof.

 - TEMPORARY OCCUPANCY